vineethtm/DSND-SeattleAirbnb-Analysis/README.md

 ## Data
 The data consists three tables
-1. lisings.csv
+1. lisings.csv \
+Describe different features of the homes
-2. calendar.csv
+2. calendar.csv\
+Describe the availabilty and prices for each day  of 2016
-3. reviews.csv
+3. reviews.csv\
+It comprises the reviews received by a listing

+## Techniques used

+Data preprocessing\
+Data Visualisation- (barplots,boxplots,line plots,heatmaps)\
+Linear Regression\
+Natural Language Processing

 ## Libaries Used
 Pandas, numpy, sklearn, seaborn, matplotlib. wordCloud, statsmodels,nltk

-## Techniques used

-Data preprocessing
-Data Visualisation- (barplots,boxplots,line plots,heatmaps)
-Linear Regression
-Natural Language Processing